moraalees/Proyecto-DIGI-BOT/CONTRIBUTING.md

 ### Contributing

+> **Legal Notice**: When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content, and that the content you contribute may be provided under the project license.

 Once everything is clear, you must:
 1. Fork this repository.
 2. Clone your fork to your local machine: